2022.06

 ]

 This list of permission definitions grants a role READ and WRITE access to all resources of type STATE.
-For more details on permission definitions, please refer to Defining permissions
+For more details on permission definitions, refer to Defining permissions

 The following curl command assigns permissions to tutorial_role, where perms.json contains the JSON list of permissions shown above.